 Cecconi’s – Located in the courtyard of the Soho Beach House, Cecconi’s serves brunch, lunch, and diner.
 A modern Italian restaurant be sure to try the spaghetti with lobster or the chicken paillard.

 Citi Bike Rentals.
 This is a great way to explore Miami Beach instead of walking or spending a ton amount of money on Uber or Lyft.
 The bikes are rented from a bike station with a credit or debit card and then returned to a bike station when you are finished.
 The bikes don’t have to be returned to the same station you rented from.

 What to Do

-Lincoln Road Mall.
+Shop at Lincoln Road Mall.
 This is an outdoor shopping mall with a lot of different stores and restaurants.
 We spent several hours here on the first full day we were in Miami Beach and did some shopping and just walked around.
 I also picked up some macaroons at Laduree.

-Ocean Drive.
+Walk Around Ocean Drive.
 This is a must.
 It’s probably cliché but I enjoyed it and I loved looking at all the art-deco buildings.
 There is a lot of shopping in the area and tons of restaurants on Ocean Drive.

-The Ancient Spanish Monastery.
+Get a History Lesson at the Ancient Spanish Monastery.
 If you are a history nut, like me, you’ll want to check out the Ancient Spanish Monastery in North Miami Beach.
 It is said to be the oldest building in the Western Hemisphere.
 It was originally built in Spain in the 1100s and during a social revolution in the 1830s the cloisters were sold and shipped to the United States.
 That’s not the whole story, of course, but if you want to know the rest you’ll just have to visit!

 Have you ever been to Miami?
 What are some of your favorite things to do?
 Leave me a comment and give me some ideas!